-This website will help you discover the opportunities you have to engage with faculty on projects in the natural sciences, social sciences, humanities and health professions.
-The site provides information to help you identify an interesting research project.
-It also offers information about potential funding sources for the research you might do.
+The tabs above will help you explore opportunities to work with faculty on projects in the natural sciences, social sciences and humanities.
+You will find information to help you identify potential research projects and to pursue funding for your research.

 We encourage you to explore these pages, talk to your department faculty, and challenge yourself to discover new knowledge and ideas through an undergraduate research project.

 Number of undergraduate researchers awarded the prestigious Goldwater Scholarship in the past five years

 Number of undergraduate students who have given presentations at regional and national conferences during the last six years